Apokalypt/Tampermonkey-Scripts/README.md

-# Tampermonkey-Scripts
+# Tampermonkey Scripts

-A mishmash of scripts for use with Tampermonkey
+These scripts are intended to be used with the [Tampermonkey browser extension](https://www.tampermonkey.net/).